 Examination results are available approximately eight weeks after the examination date.
-After exam results are received at the CAS Office, a list of passing candidate ID numbers will be posted in the "Admissions/Exams" section of the CAS Web Site between 3:00 and 3:30 p.m.
+After exam results are received at the CAS Office, a list of passing candidate ID numbers will be posted on the Exams page of the CAS website between 3:00 and 3:30 p.m.
 Eastern time.
-Individual statements of examination results generally are sent to candidates on the day that they are posted on the CAS Web Site.
+Individual statements of examination results generally are sent to candidates on the day that they are posted on the CAS website.

 For Exams 3L and 5-9, passing candidates are informed that they passed the exam, but they are not given a numeric score.
 Candidates with scores of 0 to 5 are informed of the score.
-Several weeks later, a list of the names of all passing candidates is posted on the CAS Web Site.
+Several weeks later, a list of the names of all passing candidates is posted on the CAS website.
 Requests for reprints of individual grade reports will be accepted starting two weeks after the date that results were released.